 Free valet parking at our Western Reserve Hospital location

-Easy-to-find Cuyahoga Falls, Akron, Streetsboro and Hudson locations
+Easy-to-find Cuyahoga Falls, Akron and Streetsboro locations

 Spinal stenosis is a medical condition in which the spinal canal narrows and compresses the spinal cord and nerves in the back.
 This is usually due to spinal degeneration that occurs with aging, and can occur at any level of the spine, most commonly in the neck or lower back.
 Lumbar spinal stenosis results in low back pain as well as pain or abnormal sensations in the legs, thighs, feet or buttocks, or loss of bladder and bowel control.
 This is worse with walking or standing and better with rest and sitting.
 Treatment options can include medications, physical therapy, injections or surgery.

-Degeneration of the intervertebral disc, often called "degenerative disc disease" (DDD) of the spine, is a condition that can be painful and can greatly affect the quality of one's life.
-While disc degeneration is a normal part of aging and for most people is not a problem, for certain individuals a degenerated disc can cause severe constant chronic pain.
+Degeneration of the intervertebral disc, often called "degenerative disc disease" (DDD) of the spine, is a condition that may be painful and can greatly affect the quality of one's life.
+While disc degeneration is a normal part of aging and for most people is not a problem, for certain individuals a degenerated disc can cause severe, constant chronic pain.
 This can be pain in the back that worsens with prolonged sitting, sneezing or coughing.
 Degenerated discs can also herniate or bulge, pressing on nerves in the back, causing severe leg pain, numbness and weakness.
 Treatment options can include medications, physical therapy, injections and surgery.

 Failed back syndrome (FBS) is a well-recognized complication of surgery of the spine.
 Some patients do not see improvement in their back, neck or leg pain after surgery.
 This can result in severe long-term pain and disability.
 We offer many treatments for Failed Back Syndrome, including medications, nerve blocks, injections, physical therapy and spinal cord stimulation.

-Fibromyalgia is a disease characterized by chronic widespread pain and sensitivity throughout the body, and can be accompanied by severe fatigue, sleep difficulties, and joint stiffness.
+Fibromyalgia is a disease characterized by chronic widespread pain and sensitivity throughout the body and can be accompanied by severe fatigue, sleep difficulties and joint stiffness.
 Often people who suffer from this condition see every aspect of their life affected.
 There are many treatment options available, including medications, physical therapy and pain counseling.

 Headaches come in many different forms, from migraines to tension headaches to cluster headaches to trigeminal neuralgia (dysfunction of nerves in the head).
 Whatever headache you may have, many people have failed conservative treatment options and suffer on a daily basis.
 At the Center for Pain Medicine, we have pioneered various techniques, including head and neck injections, nerve stimulation and radiowave ablation.
 These interventions are offered by only a handful of centers across the country.
-There are often both medical and interventional techniques that can be used to reduce your pain and improve your function.
+Often, both medical and interventional techniques can be used to reduce your pain and improve your function.

 This is a condition that can commonly result from Diabetes.
-Damage to small blood vessels can result in nerve damage producing severe pain in the hands and feet.
+Damage to small blood vessels can result in nerve damage, producing severe pain in the hands and feet.
 At the Center for Pain Medicine, we have many treatments and techniques available, including medications, injections and spinal cord stimulation, to treat this debilitating condition.

 Do you have low blood flow to your legs, causing severe pain and ulcers?
 Have you been told that you are not a surgical candidate for bypass surgery?

 When you have severe disease of the blood vessels in your legs, this can cause severe pain and disability.
-We can offer many treatments that can reduce your pain, and even possibly increase blood flow back into your legs.
+We offer many treatments that can reduce your pain, and even possibly increase blood flow back into your legs.

-Treatment options include; medications, injections, sympathetic nerve blocks, and spinal cord stimulation.
+Treatment options include; medications, injections, sympathetic nerve blocks and spinal cord stimulation.

 Widespread joint pain can be caused by a variety of conditions, from the aging wear-and-tear of osteoarthritis to inflammatory or auto-immune diseases such as Rheumatoid Arthritis.
 At the Center for Pain Medicine, we offer many treatments for isolated or widespread joint pain, and we work with other specialists to improve your daily pain and function.
 We pioneered joint injections under direct vision with ultrasound rather than the traditional blind joint injections.
 By doing the joint injection with ultrasound guidance, we ensure that the medication is indeed inside the joint and this will result in a less painful injection and a much better outcome.